The at-home economy is booming, but smart home device sales are not seeing proportional growth.

 What Kind of Smart Home Devices Did People Buy during COVID-19 Times?

-- Smart Speaker: Over the recent months, smart speakers with voice assistant feature have become more useful than ever before.
+- Smart Speaker: Over the recent months, smart speakers with voice assistant features have become more useful than ever before.
 Smart speakers extensively reduce the need to touch surfaces and objects at home, such as light switches, and remote controls, evolving from a nice-to-have feature to a necessity.
 Strategy Analytics reported that global smart speaker sales reached a record level in 2020, in spite of the challenging conditions precipitated by the COVID-19 pandemic.

 - Video Doorbell: Video doorbells provide an effective way of managing visitors at your front door, providing contactless communication by using the built-in speaker and microphone on the video doorbells.
 This can greatly reduce direct contact with others, and prevent the spread of COVID-19.